thingsboard/thingsboard.github.io/docs/user-guide/install/pe/cluster/docker-compose-setup.md

 ThingsBoard Microservices are running in dockerized environment.
 Before starting please make sure [Docker CE](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed in your system.

+{% capture rule_engine_note %}
+Please note that for the deployment of Rule Engine as a separate service, an additional separate License Key is required.
+{% endcapture %}
+{% include templates/info-banner.md content=rule_engine_note %}

 ## Step 1.
 Checkout all ThingsBoard PE Images

 Please checkout all ThingsBoard PE Images from Docker Hub.